omnipy.shared.enums.display

 is_text_syntax(syntax: str) -> TypeIs[TextSyntaxLanguage.Literals]

-Checks if the given syntax is a general text syntax.
+Check whether the given syntax is a general text syntax.

 TextSyntaxLanguage